-All clients, other than those supported under Commonwealth funded arrangements have now transitioned to the NDIS or Commonwealth Continuity of Support program, however due to a range of factors plans have been limited in reflecting individual client need, as implementation by the service.
-Accommodation Services are currently working closely with NDIA clients and their families to ensure new plans reflect the needs and goals of our clients.
+All clients, other than those supported under Commonwealth funded arrangements, have now transitioned to the NDIS or Commonwealth Continuity of Support program.
+However, due to a range of factors, plans have been limited in reflecting individual client needs, as implementation by the service.
+Accommodation Services is currently working closely with NDIA clients and their families to ensure new plans reflect the needs and goals of our clients.

 As a result, Accommodation Services needs to reform to become commercial and continue to deliver quality and safe services under the NDIS.

 Accommodation Services currently provide a range of services including:

 - Supported Independent Living (SIL) (inclusive of people funded through NDIS, Aged Care clients, and COS arrangements